CongducPham/PEPR_AgriFutur/Arduino_ESP32/README.md

 ## Without power control by Arduino Pro Mini

 To flash and test the basic version you need at least the `XIAO ESP32-S3 Sense`.
 You can start by flashing with USB the LoRaCAM-AI code which is in the [Arduino_ESP32_LoRaCAM_AI_on_esp32v3 folder](https://github.com/CongducPham/PEPR_AgriFutur/tree/main/Arduino_ESP32/Arduino_ESP32_LoRaCAM_AI_on_esp32v3).
 We are using the Arduino IDE v2.3.4.
 First, install the `esp32 by Expressif System` Arduino core library with the board manager if you do not have this library.
 Install at least version v3.0.0, latest version if fine.
 Then, select `XIAO_ESP32S3` as target board and do not forget to enable PSRAM.
 Flash the example as it is.
 In the default configuration, LoRaCAM-AI will take a picture, encode it with Quality Factor 20 and transmit the generated packets with LoRa (SF12BW125 868.1MHz) at the pace of 1 packet every 5s.
 You can see the encoding of the image and the transmission of packets in the Serial Monitor.
+The packet format with a small packet header is explained in `SendPacket()` function in `custom_cam.cpp` file.

 After transmission, LoRaCAM-AI will put itself in deep sleep mode for an hour.
 However, as indicated in the previous section, to achieve a real low power mode, an external Arduino Pro Mini is needed, which will be discussed in the next section.
 Even without the Arduino Pro Mini, when the XIAO is powered on, it will indicate through its activity pin (set to HIGH) that it is active, then, at the end of the image transmission, it will indicate through its activity pin (set to LOW) that it is ready to be powered off.
 Of course, without the Arduino Pro Mini, it will not be powered off and will then try to go in deep sleep.

 ```
 Run as slave, set activity pins to HIGH